fusion-energy/neutronics_material_maker/README.md

 # Making Isotopes

 Isotope form the basic building blocks of more complex objects (elements).
-Isotope can be created by specifiy the symbol and the atomic number
+Isotope can be created by specifying the symbol and the atomic number
 ```sh
 $ example_isotope = nmm.Isotope('Li',7)
 ```
-Isotope can be created by specifiy the proton number and the atomic number
+Isotope can be created by specifying the proton number and the atomic number
 ```sh
 $ example_isotope = nmm.Isotope(3,7)
 ```